Mora, New Mexico: The town

 The entire war ended February 3, 1848, with all of New Mexico then under official US control, as the Mexican Cession of the Treaty of Guadalupe Hidalgo relinquished all claims by Mexico to lands north of the Rio Grande.
 The New Mexico Territory was formalized by the Compromise of 1850.
 The US Army controversially built Fort Union in 1851 on private Mora Grant land in the valley, along the Santa Fe Trail; while this sparked decades of unresolved legal actions, local farmers sold crops to the fort, which was a new and reliable source of income to the community, and the population swelled.
 Ceran St. Vrain, an American veteran of the Taos Revolt (originally from St. Louis in what was then the French Upper Louisiana Territory), settled in Mora in 1853; he built a grist mill, and became a major supplier of flour, grain, and fodder to the fort.
 The ruins of St. Vrain's mill still sit one block north of Mora's main street.

 The county of Mora was established in the territory on February 1, 1860.
 Mora continued to grow as an agricultural community; by the late 19th century, there were five mills operating in Mora, though Fort Union, after being rebuilt for a second time, was finally closed in 1891.
 The population peaked around 1920, declined markedly for several decades, then stabilized in the 1970s.
 It remains about 80% hispanic.

+Geography

+Mora is in western Mora County, in the valley of the Mora River along the eastern edge of the Sangre de Cristo Mountains.
+New Mexico State Road 518 passes through the center of the community, leading south 30 mi to Las Vegas and north-northwest over the Sangre de Cristos 47 mi to Taos, passing through Cleveland and Holman along the way.
+SR 434 leads north from Mora 36 mi to U.S. Route 64 at Agua Fria, while SR 94 leads south 9 mi to the Quebraditas Valley.

+According to the U.S. Census Bureau, the Mora CDP has an area of 8.0 sqmi, all of it recorded as land.
+The Mora River passes through the center of the community, flowing southeast to join the Canadian River in San Miguel County.